 Level of Service Measurements and Targets Council's intended Level of Service is to: Provide a sustainable roading network that is maintained in accordance with each road's significance for local communications and the local economy, taking into account the One Roading Network Classification and funding subsidies Performance measure (mandatory) Road condition The average quality of ride on a sealed local road network measured by smooth travel exposure How we will measure The process defined in the Council's agreement with Waka Kotahi (NAASRA roughness counts) 2019/20 results: • 94% Years 1-3 90% or more Year 4-10 The One Network Road Classification may impact on this measure because of a smaller co-investment from the New Zealand Transport Agency because of the low volume of traffic compared with urban environments.
 Performance measure ( mandatory) Road maintenance The percentage of the sealed road network that is resurfaced How we will measure Council and contractor records 2019/20 results: • 6.2% The network has 801.05km of sealed roads.
-Years 1-3 6% or more Year 4-10 The One Network Road Classification may impact on this measure Performance measure The percentage of the unsealed road network which is re-metalled during the year How we will measure Council and contractor records At least 12,000m3 of metal placed on the unsealed network each year 2019/20 results: • 10,557 3 Years 1-3 12,000m 3 or more Year 4-10
+Years 1-3 6% or more Year 4-10 The One Network Road Classification may impact on this measure Performance measure The percentage of the unsealed road network which is re-metalled during the year How we will measure Council and contractor records At least 12,000m3 of metal placed on the unsealed network each year 2019/20 results: • 10,557 Years 1-3 12,000m or more Year 4-10

 Level of Service Measurements and Targets Performance measure ( mandatory) Footpaths The percentage of footpaths within the District that fall within the level of service or service standard for the condition of footpaths that is set out in the Council's relevant document (such as its Annual Plan, Activity Management Plan, Asset Management Plan, Annual Works Programme or Long Term Plan).
-How we will measure A five point grading system to rate footpath condition1 based on visual inspections: 1.
+How we will measure A five point grading system to rate footpath condition based on visual inspections: 1.
 Excellent 2.
 Good 3.
 Fair 4.
 Poor 5.
 Very Poor Footpaths will be assessed in approximately 100 metre lengths.
-Years 1-3 90% of footpaths make up category 1 or 2 Year 4-10 Performance measure ( mandatory) Road safety The change from the previous financial year in the number of fatalities and serious injury 2 crashes on the local road network expressed as a number How we will measure Police records of crashes on the Council's roading network 2019/20 results: a.
+Years 1-3 90% of footpaths make up category 1 or 2 Year 4-10 Performance measure ( mandatory) Road safety The change from the previous financial year in the number of fatalities and serious injury2 crashes on the local road network expressed as a number How we will measure Police records of crashes on the Council's roading network 2019/20 results: a.
 Fatal crashes: 0 b.
-Serious injury crashes: 4 Years 1-3 (a) No fatal crashes on the Council roading network Years 4-10 (a) No fatal crashes on the Council roading network Years 1-3 (b) 10 or less serious injury crashes on the Council roading network Years 4-10 (b) To or less schous injury clusites on the council rodding network
+Serious injury crashes: 4 Years 1-3 (a) No fatal crashes on the Council roading network Years 4-10 (a) Years 1-3 (b) 10 or less serious injury crashes on the Council roading network Years 4-10 (b)